MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/get-support.md

 - I have a suggestion
 - Contact support

-The first three options currently take you to the product feedback site for Desktop Analytics.
+The first three options currently take you to the product feedback site for Desktop Analytics.<!-- 10932544 -->

 The fourth option opens the **Help and Support** option in the portal.